Prescrypto/odoo/doc/reference/cmdline.rst

     ``odoo`` and ``werkzeug`` loggers (except for ``debug`` which is only set on ``odoo``).

-    Odoo also provides debugging pseudo-levels which apply to different sets of loggers:
+    Prescrypto also provides debugging pseudo-levels which apply to different sets of loggers:

     ``debug_sql``